 Is it safe to swim in Puerto Vallarta?

-Let’s go over the types of sharks that live in Banderas Bay, where river crocodiles can be found in the area, jellyfish season, red tide information, and other dangerous animals and wildlife.
+Let’s go over the types of sharks that live in Banderas Bay, where river crocodiles can be found in the area, and talk about the jellyfish season, red tide information, and other marine life of Puerta Vallarta.

-Puerto Vallarta has the coveted Blue Flag status, an international certification that recognizes excellence in security, environmental management, and quality of beaches and marinas.
+Puerto Vallarta has the coveted Blue Flag status, an international certification recognizing excellence in the safety, environmental management, and high quality of beaches and marinas of the region.

-Also, the Mexican government agency, COFEPRIS, regularly does a sweeping ocean water quality test and bacterial analysis at all the popular beaches in Mexico.
-This program is called “Playas Limpias”.
+In addition, the Mexican government agency, COFEPRIS, regularly does a sweeping ocean water quality test and bacterial analysis at all the popular beaches in Mexico.
+This program is called “Clean Beaches”.

-According to the Ministry of Health, the ocean water quality must have less than 200 units of enterococci bacteria per 100 ml.
-That being said, the water quality tends to be lower near rivers mouths such as the Cuale or Ameca.
+According to the Ministry of Health, high-quality ocean water should contain no more than 200 units of enterococcus bacteria per 100 ml.
+However, water quality is generally lower in estuaries such as Cuale or Ameca.

 Red tide is a phenomenon that occurs mostly in the spring when algae grow out of control and it could ruin your beach visit, as your skin or eyes can become susceptible to some type of irritation.